david-guyon/spark-benchmarks/README.md

 To compile the wordcount  benchmark, move to the _wordcount_ folder and execute `mvn package`.
 If everything went well, you should see _wordcount-1.0-SNAPSHOT.jar_ in the _target_ folder.

 This benchmark is using HDFS to get its input file.
-Therefore, you need to upload the input file in HDFS with `hdfs dfs -put input.txt /`.
+Therefore, you need to upload the input file (available in the directory) in HDFS with `hdfs dfs -put input.txt /`.
 Of course, you can change _input.txt_ with whatever you'd like.

 Hereafter a couple of HDFS commands you can use to check your input file:
 ```